Transfer Credit Policies

 General Transfer Guidelines

-Faith follows the Transfer Credit Practices of Designated Educational Institutions policy guide that may be supplemented as needed by current best practices.
-When evaluating credit, either before or after an application has been received, Faith takes into account the following considerations, regardless of institutional accreditation:
+Faith follows the Transfer Credit Practices policy guide which may be supplemented as needed by current best practices.
+When evaluating credits, either before or after an application has been received, three major considerations will be followed regardless of institutional accreditation:

 1. The educational quality of the learning experience

 2. The comparability of the nature, content, and level of the learning experience

 3. The appropriateness and applicability of the learning experience to our programs

 Normally credits are evaluated by the Registrar, and/or department chairs/dean.
 Official transcripts must be submitted from all institutions attended whether course work was completed or not.
 Initial evaluations may be made from unofficial transcripts, but validation will be effective upon receipt of an official transcript and after matriculation of the student.